Lampjaw/discordgobot/README.md

 `Triggers []string` - (Required) An array of activation terms.
 The command prefix is added automatically.

-`Callback func(bot *discordgo.Gobot, client *discordgo.DiscordClient, message discordgo.Message, args map[string]string, trigger string)` - (Required) The callback function to use when a command is successfully called.
+`Callback func(bot *discordgo.Gobot, client *discordgo.DiscordClient, payload CommandPayload)` - (Required) The callback function to use when a command is successfully called.

 `Description string` - A short description used when the commands list is generated.